 5 – Be aware of what can be seen

-Whether it’s the fact that you have your PJ bottoms on (that’s a whole other subject!), that you have a pile of clutter behind you, that your camera angle means everyone can only see ceiling, your forehead and your nostrils, be aware of what others can see.
+Whether it’s the fact that you have your PJ bottoms on (that’s a whole other subject!), that you have a pile of clutter behind you, that your camera angle means everyone can only see the ceiling, your forehead, and your nostrils, be aware of what others can see.
 Are these things representing you and your business in the way you’d want them to?
-If your environment is distracting, then no-one is paying attention to what you, or any of your onscreen buddies, are saying.
+If your environment is distracting, then no one is paying attention to what you, or any of your onscreen buddies, are saying.
+Dressing above the keyword is just the tip of the iceberg.

 About The Author